Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Related Work

-As stated before, only a few researchers have worked on autonomous navigation for terrestrial-aerial vehicles.
-To the best of our knowledge, only Fan et al. \cite{fan2019autonomous} involve terrestrial-aerial motion planning.
-Firstly, it uses A* to search for a geometric path.
-Then, by adding a cost to nodes in the air, this method tends to search for a terrestrial path.
-Finally, a waypoint is selected along this path as the goal for a primitive-based local planner.
+As stated before, only a few researchers have worked on autonomous navigation for TABVs.
+To the best of our knowledge, only Fan et al.\cite{fan2019autonomous} involve terrestrial-aerial motion planning.
+Firstly, it uses A* to search for a geometric path as guidance.
+By adding an extra energy cost to nodes in the air, this method tends to search for a terrestrial path.
+Then, a waypoint is selected along this guiding path as the goal for a primitive-based local planner.
 It generates a set of minimum-snap trajectories, and scores each with a predefined cost to choose the best one.
-However, the path searching method is too coarse due to the lack of kinodynamic information.
+However, the path searching method is too coarse due to the lack of dynamic models.
 Also, since no post-refinement is applied to the trajectory in the local planner, its smoothness and dynamic feasibility cannot be guaranteed.
 Moreover, it does not consider the nonholonomic constraint in terrestrial locomotion.
+In the proposed planning method, we use kinodynamic path searching instead, and formulate a nonlinear optimization problem to refine the kinodynamic path.
+Apart from smoothness, collision avoidance, and dynamical feasibility cost, we also add a curvature limit cost for terrestrial trajectories in the optimization formulation to handle the nonholonomic constraint.